Solver Parameters

 When using the reverse annealing feature, you must supply the initial state to which the system is set; see the initial_state parameter.
 If multiple reads are requested in a single call to the Solver API, you have two options for the starting state of the system.
 These are controlled by the reinitialize_state Boolean parameter:

-• reinitialize_state=true—Reinitialize to the specified initial state for every anneal-readout cycle.
+• reinitialize_state=True: Reinitialize to the specified initial state for every anneal-readout cycle.
 Each anneal begins from the state given in the initial_state parameter.
-The amount of time required to reinitialize varies by system; typical D-Wave 2000Q systems require between 100 and 600 microseconds for this operation.
+The amount of time required to reinitialize varies by system; see the problem_timing_data property for this information.

 See also anneal_schedule.